johnhtml/Flask-Web-Geo-App/README.md

 # Flask-Web-Geo-App
 An app capable of sign-up login and logout users.
-The users can manage their own Retaining Walls Designs --i.e. Geotechnical approach based on the Limit Equilibrium Method--, this procedure includes deletion and edition.
+The users can manage their own Retaining Walls Designs --i.e. Geotechnical approach based on the Limit Equilibrium Method--, this procedure includes deletion and edition of new projects.

 The web app in desktop screen mode